Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/SEIM-HW2/readme.md

 - What other rules can you create to protect VSI from attacks against your webserver?
   - Conceive of two more rules in "plain english".
   - Hint: Look for other fields that indicate the attacker.

+> Answer
+> 1) Alternatively, since there is no significant reliance on foreign traffic, VSI can consider implementing even a broader policy of blocking all non-US/foreign web traffic with a few exceptions as needed

+> 2) Creating a security rule to block a traffic with a significanly higher byte count that would be suspiscious for an attack

 ### Guidelines for your Submission: